Guide · PhotoTag.ai

 Does PhotoTag.ai support video?

 Yes.
 PhotoTag markets video keywording (MP4, MOV, AVI) with metadata embedding.
-Video typically costs more credits per file than a still image.
+Video typically costs one credit per file on most credit packs.

 Is PhotoTag.ai good for Adobe Stock and Shutterstock?

 PhotoTag supports CSV export and metadata embedding used by many contributors on major agencies.
-Run a test batch and confirm column formats match what your uploader expects.
+Run a test batch and confirm column formats match what your uploader expects — especially if you rely on agency-specific keyword caps.

 Looking for an alternative to PhotoTag.ai?